meshcloud/terraform-aws-meshplatform/README.md

     3.2 Login into the new `automation` account.
 Create a new IAM user and create AccessKey-SecretKey which has `IAMFullPermissions` and save the credentials.

+    3.3 Login into the `management` account.
+Create a new IAM user and create AccessKey-SecretKey which has `IAMFullPermissions` and save the credentials.

 4. Open AWS CloudShell Service on your Root management account.[^1]

     4.1 Install terraform into Cloudshell.